EPIC STREET ART IN MELBOURNE GUIDE +MAP

-See Plenty of stencil art, paste-ups and tags share space with some fabulous large scale murals in this lane next to AC DC Lane.
+Stencil art, paste-ups and tags share space with some fabulous large scale murals in this lane next to AC DC Lane.
 It’s here you will find the Melbourne mural by Steen Jones and a 3 story high Fintan Magee mural.

 There is also a bunch of cool paste-ups and plenty of small ground level gems.
-This child by
+This child by N20_Jo is a favourite.

 You may have heard that Banksy visited Melbourne in 2003 and left behind some work.
 Well, Duckboard Place is where you might find one last remaining piece: a small work of a parachuting mouse!
 One of the last remaining rodents from the large number he painted on that visit.
 I have decided not to share a pic so you can discover it yourself.

 Personally, I think these last 2 lanes are home to some of Melbourne’s urban art.